‘Greatest Champions League semifinal’: Players, fans react to PSG vs Bayern

 Henry, who is counted as one of football’s all-time greats, said Olise was a “special” player.

-“You watch Nuno Mendes [PSG leftback], who’s been locking up wingers all season, suddenly struggling with Michael Olise… that boy is special,” the former Arsenal stalwart said.
+“You watch Nuno Mendes [PSG leftback], who’s been locking up wingers all season, suddenly struggling with Michael Olise… That boy is special,” the former Arsenal stalwart said.

 “On the other side, Luis Diaz just doesn’t stop running… I don’t think [Achraf] Hakimi caught his breath once.
 Then Kvara [Kvaratskhelia]… everything he touches looks dangerous.